This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-Children in Detroit with cerebral palsy are privy to exceptional healthcare, including coordinated care at hospitals and universities, which are comprised of some of the best medical professionals in the field.
+Children born in Detroit have access to exceptional healthcare, including coordinated care at hospitals and universities comprised of some of the best medical professionals in the field.
+However, even the best healthcare professionals can make medical mistakes.
+If your child developed cerebral palsy due to medical negligence, an experienced Detroit cerebral palsy lawyer might be able to assist you.

 Cerebral Palsy Caused by Medical Negligence

 Birth injuries leading to cerebral palsy happen for numerous reasons.
 The most common preventable birth injury causes include:

-- Doctors and/or medical staff failing to monitor fetal monitoring
+- Doctors or other medical staff failing to monitor fetal monitoring

 - Physicians failing to order an emergency C-section

 - Failure to detect, diagnose, and maternal infections and provide the proper treatment

-- Failure to detect, diagnose, and treat umbilical cord issues and/or placenta issues
+- Failure to detect, diagnose, and treat umbilical cord or placenta complications

 - Administering the wrong medication or dispensing too much medication to the mother

 - Improper use of birth-assisting tools

 - Mishandling the infant during delivery

 Birth injuries can occur before, during, and shortly after birth.
-Sometimes medical negligence leading to cerebral palsy can happen months after birth, such as the case with 2-month-old Vin Tran, who was awarded the high cerebral palsy settlement in Michigan history.
+Sometimes medical negligence leading to cerebral palsy can happen months after birth, such as with 2-month-old Vin Tran, who was awarded the high cerebral palsy settlement in Michigan history.

 $130M Cerebral Palsy Verdict Awarded After Hospital Negligence

-In 2006, infant Vihn Tran was admitted into the William Beaumont Hospital for breathing difficulties.
+In 2006, infant Vihn Tran was admitted to the William Beaumont Hospital for breathing difficulties.
 According to FOX 2, the little boy suffered a “breath-hold spell” after numerous unsuccessful attempts by the attending medical staff to administer an IV.

 Further, the attending technicians failed to call in a “code blue” promptly and didn’t give the infant chest compressions.
 Subsequently, Vihn developed cerebral palsy after losing oxygen to his brain, creating severe brain damage.